Surface-engineering

 Click on PWL#056 to read it.

-Surface Treatments include Thermal treatments like Case Hardening and other Surface-engineering protective treatments that induce penetration and thermal diffusion of different atoms (Chromium, Aluminum) in steels and nickel alloys.
+These include Thermal treatments like Case Hardening and other Surface-engineering protective treatments that induce penetration and thermal diffusion of different atoms (Chromium, Aluminum) in steels and nickel alloys.

-Coating means covering a material with another one to provide to the treated surface some special characteristics that are not present in the original stuff.
+The purpose is to provide to the treated surface some special characteristics that are not present in the original stuff.

 An Article on Oxidation Resistance and on coatings suitable to provide protection to retard it, was published (2) in Issue 56 of Practical Welding Letter for April 2008.